TobiOlajumoke/DevOps-Projects/12.Ansible_Refactoring_and_static_assignment/README.md

 Now you have learned how to use import_playbooks module and you have a ready solution to install/delete packages on multiple servers with just one command.

+## Step 3 – Configure UAT Webservers with a role ‘Webserver’
+We have our nice and clean dev environment, so let us put it aside and configure 2 new Web Servers as uat.
+We could write tasks to configure Web Servers in the same playbook, but it would be too messy, instead, we will use a dedicated role to make our configuration reusable.